 Continual Improvement Process (CIP)

-The office of the associate chair of undergraduate studies in the Department of Civil and Environmental Engineering at the University of Alberta (UofA) developed a CIP that is tailored towards the Civil Engineering Program.
-Central to the process is a curriculum review committee (CRC) that is responsible, under the direction of the associate chair of undergraduate studies, and based on three different channels of input, for proposing updates to the curriculum in the form of renewed curriculum maps, reassessed learning outcomes, and the associated calendar description.
+The Office of the Associate Dean of Undergraduate Studies in the Department of Civil and Environmental Engineering, School of Mining & Petroleum Engineering (CEEMP) at the University of Alberta (UofA) developed a CIP that is tailored towards the CEEMP Program.
+Central to the process is the Academic Planning Committee (APC), which includes faculty representatives from each of the six Civil Engineering subdisciplines, as well as from Mining Engineering and Petroleum Engineering.
+The committee also consists of undergraduate student representatives and the Curriculum Development Officer.
+APC is responsible, under the direction of the Associate Dean of Undergraduate Studies, and based on three different channels of input, for proposing updates to the curriculum in the form of renewed curriculum maps, reassessed learning outcomes, and the associated calendar description.
+The Mining and Petroleum Engineering Faculty Committees (MEFC and PEFC) oversee curriculum updates for their respective programs.
+Their representatives present these updates to the APC for review and alignment with the broader department goals.
 The first channel of input is through the GAs assessment tools.
-The second is through the post-course assessment feedback provided by the professors and the feedback from Engg 400.
-The first two channels are reviewed and analyzed on an annual basis.
-The third channel is through stakeholders surveys that are conducted every two years.
-The stakeholders are identified as recent graduates, industry leading professionals, and professors within the department and considering six technical areas of Civil Engineering as shown in Figure 1.
+The second channel involves the post-course assessment feedback provided by the professors and the feedback from EngG 400 provided by students.
+These two channels are reviewed and analyzed on an annual basis.
+The third channel of input is stakeholder consultation.
+This includes regular meetings between the Associate Dean of Undergraduate Studies and Student Club leaders, as well as industry advisory board and committee meetings (CIAB, PIAC, MIAC), held at the frequencies shown in Figure 1.

-Fig 1: CIP developed by the office of the associate chair of undergraduate studies in the Department of Civil and Environmental Engineering
+Fig 1: CIP developed by the Office of the Associate Dean of Undergraduate Studies in the Department of Civil and Environmental Engineering, School of Mining & Petroleum Engineering

-All collected input data will be housed and analyzed by a postdoctoral fellow at the office of the associate chair of undergrad studies.
+All collected input data will be housed and analyzed by the Curriculum Development Officer at the office of the Associate Dean of Undergrad Studies.
 The analysis will aim to ensure that the curriculum content and associated GAs assessment are relevant to the skills required by the graduates as identified by the various stakeholders.
 The GAs assessment will follow the commonly approach of utilizing the 4-tiered rubrics [3, 4].
 This includes defining a numerical value between 1 to 4 representing the 4-scales of rubrics, including unsatisfactory, marginal, meets expectations, and exceeds expectations for each graduate attribute indicator.
 The percentage of each indicator regarding these four scales will be calculated.
 A target threshold as an intended level of proficiency and a limit as the minimum acceptable level of performance for each indicator will be defined.
 Indicators with the cumulative percentage below the threshold demonstrate the need for improvement in that particular GA.
-Process of data collection and program improvement will be continued to assure that all graduates of the civil engineering program are equipped with state of the art knowledge and expertise.
+Process of data collection and program improvement will be continued to assure that all graduates of the civil engineering program are equipped with state-of-the-art knowledge and expertise.

 References: